Book this Speaker

 Recruit, Retain, Mentor, Motivate

+The labor shortage - especially with young people - does not appear to be getting better any time soon.
 How can you recruit and retain talent when you don't have the budget to pay what your competitors can?
-How can you make your company more attractive to great employees within your current limitations?
+How can you make your organization more attractive to great employees within your current limitations?
 This lively, funny, interactive presentation gives straight-forward, applicable advice on how to build a reputation of being a place people want to work.
-This stand out session shares advice on building morale, mentoring rising stars, and keeping teams motivated over the long marathon that our jobs often are, that is immediately actionable.
+This stand-out session shares strategies on building morale, mentoring rising stars, and keeping teams motivated over the long marathon that our jobs often are.
+And best of all, the advice is immediately actionable.

 Building a More Positive and Productive Work Environment